Garba Duba: Governor of Bauchi State

 Colonel Garba Duba was appointed Military Governor of Bauchi State in July 1978.

 He provided infrastructure in the form of residential accommodation and offices, including secretariats for the 16 Local Governments.
 Steyr Nigeria Limited, a tractor manufacturing company, was founded during his tenure.
 He established the Bauchi State Polytechnic, using one of the Teachers Colleges as premises.
 The rector was given Duba's brigade commander's guest house as his quarters, and army offices for administration.
 He expanded the number of Teacher Training Colleges and introduced Schools of Basic Studies on the site now used by the Abubakar Tafawa Balewa University.
 His administration supervised orderly elections for the Nigerian Second Republic in 1979, handing over to the elected governor Tatari Ali on 1 October 1979.

 Later career

 Later he was appointed Military Administrator of Sokoto State (1984–1985).

 Other posts included Commanders of 2nd Mechanised Division (1987–88), Commander of 3rd Armoured Division and Commandant, Nigerian Defence Academy (1990–1992).

-He retired in 1993, after thirty-one years of active military service.
+Duba retired in 1993, after thirty-one years of active military service.

-After retirement, he entered business, holding positions that included Chairman of the New Nigerian Development Company, Chairman of SGI Nigeria Limited, Director of First Bank of Nigeria, a non-executive director of Honeywell Flour Mills Plc since August 1998, and chairman of the board of Leadway Pensure, a pension fund administration company.
+After retirement, he entered business, holding positions that included Chairman of the New Nigerian Development Company, Chairman of SGI Nigeria Limited, Director of First Bank of Nigeria, a non-executive director of Honeywell Flour Mills Plc as of August 1998, and chairman of the board of Leadway Pensure, a pension fund administration company.

+Death

+Duba died on 17 May 2024 at the age of 82.